elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 #Binding JS blocks to HTML#

-JavaScript components in *i-bem.js*  are used for making HTML-elements of a page dynamic.
+JavaScript components in *i-bem.js* are used to make HTML elements of a page dynamic.
 A typical task for JS block is to bind certain events handling to the specific HTML fragment.

 In developing a web interface with *i-bem.js* framework there is a primary structure — the HTML document tree.
 In the HTML tree there are nodes, bound with JS blocks — interactive interface components .
 The point of a JS block binding is an HTML element.
 The name of the block is indicated in its `class` attribute , [block parameters](#html-syntax) are indicated in `data-bem` attribute.

 When loading а page, the browser runs [blocks initialization](#init).
-During the initialization process blocks instances are generated – JS objects for all the blocks, mentioned in HTML elements on the page.
+During the initialization process block instances are generated – JS objects for all the blocks, mentioned in HTML elements on the page.
 JS object, bound to the HTML element handles its [DOM events](#dom-events) and stores the state of the given instance of a block.

 *i-bem.js* allows to implement a JS component, not bound to HTML — [block without DOM representation ](#i-blocks).
 Such block gives API, similar to common JS blocks.